wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

    :tags: ai, smartcity
    :category: ComputerScience

-I had the horner to give an 'AI for Smart Cities' presentation in 'Big Data & AI Asia' conference Dec 5.
+I had the honer to give an 'AI for Smart Cities' presentation in 'Big Data & AI Asia' conference Dec 5.
 The conference was hold in Suntec and it was a big event around hundreds people participated.

 .. image:: images/suntec.jpg